toolness/pybugzilla/README.md

 # Usage

+You can run `bzpatch` without any command-line options to get a bit of help.

 ## Posting or applying a patch

 Assuming you're in a Mercurial repository and have made some changes to it, you can pipe `hg diff` output into `bzpatch post` like so: